 - Malaria tablets

-- Yellow fever injection
+- Yellow fever injection and certificate

 Other travel advice